Wind & Storm Damage – What to do?

 - Flat roof: Obvious patches, cracks or tears, several blisters and/or wrinkles (also check patched areas from inside the attic)

 - Roofing cement: Excess cement, crumbling

 - Soffits and fascia: Decay, stains

 - Soffit and ridge vents: Clogged or damaged vents, flashing and shingles around them curling or missing

 - Gutters: Decay or rust, leaky seams, loosely attached to structure, bent or sagging, missing sections of gutter or downspout, filled with debris.
 Clogged gutters can easily freeze shut and cause excessive weight on gutter fasteners, ice dam conditions, and slippery walks below.

 - Chimneys: Leaning, loose or missing flashing, damaged bricks, cap or cracked joints.
 Chimney flashing is especially prone to tearing because a chimney settles independently from the house.

-- Perform an Indoor Inspection: Moisture marks, brown, yellow, or grey stains, and peeling paint on walls and/or ceilings could all indicate a damaged, leaking roof.
+- Perform an Indoor Inspection: Moisture marks, brown, yellow, or grey stains, and peeling paint on walls and/or ceilings could all indicate a damaged, leaking roof, also it is important that you get a tick control in case of other pests damaging your roof.
 Also check your attic for damp rafters or leaks.
 And if you experience a sudden surge in energy costs, it could be a sign that your roof ventilation has been compromised.

 - Call in a Professional: Call in a roofer for a professional inspection.
 Getting on your roof yourself is not recommended as it can lead to personal injury and also further damage to your property.
 A trained professional also has the tools and safety techniques to get up on your roof and check for damage.